-Due to the onset of COVID-19, disruption in business cycle has impacted the supply chain of both finished product demand and raw material availability.
-The virus outbreak has affected transportation sector worldwide.
-Advisories restricting travel following concerns over the Coronavirus pandemic may lead to delays in the commercial decision making in the short term but the long-term impact remains unknown as the longevity of the crisis is uncertain.
+Due to the onset of COxVID-19, disruption in the business cycle has impacted the supply chain of both finished product demand and raw material availability.
+The virus outbreak has affected the transportation sector worldwide.
+Advisories restricting travel related concerns over the Coronavirus pandemic that may lead to delays in the commercial decision making in the short term, but the long-term impact remains unknown as the longevity of the crisis is uncertain.

-All major companies operating in the market are expected to witness decline in revenues for 2nd and 3rd quarter of 2020.
+All major companies operating in the market are expected to witness a decline in revenues for the 2nd and 3rd quarters of 2020.

-Also, Due to COVID-19, slowdown in automotive & construction sector has been witnessed.
-Furthermore, emergence of fresh COVID-19 cases in the US, India, China and Southeast Asian countries have impacted the supply-chain in many related industries.
-Consequently, resulted in degrowth in demand from Polycarbonate industry, further resulted in lower demand for Epoxy Resin
+Moreover, due to COVID-19, a slowdown in the automotive & construction sector has been witnessed.
+Furthermore, the emergence of fresh COVID-19 cases in the US, India, China and Southeast Asian countries has impacted the supply chain in any related industries.
+Consequently, a degrowth in demand from Polycarbonate industry has been witnessed which further resulted in lower demand for Epoxy Resin.

-The construction industry has also been severely impacted in 2020 and is likely to witness significant decline in revenues due to lockdown conditions.
-Further resulted in lower demand for related industries such as Paint & Coating and Resin industry which has created a temporary slump in demand of Epoxy Resin
+The construction industry was severely impacted in 2020 and is likely to witness a significant decline in revenues due to lockdown conditions.
+Further, there resulted in lower demand for related industries such as Paint & Coating and Resin industry which had created a temporary slump in demand of Epoxy Resin.
+Currently, the conditions are getting better, which has concreted the probability of market recovery over the forecast period.

-Asia-Pacific and Europe region account for the largest share in global Epoxy Resin market, on account of presence of major infrastructure development projects and chemical industry in these two regions.
-Consumers benefit from high quality and long-lasting products that enable today’s lifestyle at a reasonable cost.
+Asia-Pacific and Europe regions account for the largest share in the global epoxy resin market, owing to presence of major infrastructure development projects and chemical industry in these two regions.
+Epoxy resin & its grade exhibit high-performance, high-tech material that enables industries to produce outstanding products at lower and thus remain competitive also in critical times.
+This way Consumers get benefit from high quality and durable products that enable today’s lifestyle at a reasonable cost.

+India Demand Supply Scenario 2015 – 2030F

+India Epoxy Resin Capacity, Production and Demand, By Volume, 2015 - 2030F (Thousand Tonnes)